deeplearningworld/GenerativeAdversarialNetwork-/README.md

 # GenerativeAdversarialNetwork-

-###GAN for Fashion Item Generation###
+# GAN for Fashion Item Generation
 This project demonstrates the use of a Generative Adversarial Network (GAN) to generate realistic, grayscale images of fashion items.
-The model is trained on the Fashion-MNIST dataset, a collection of 28x28 pixel images of clothing and accessories.

-The goal is to show a clear understanding of GAN architecture and the training process, resulting in a generator model capable of creating novel fashion designs from random noise.
+The model is trained on the Fashion-MNIST dataset, a collection of 28x28 pixel images of clothing and accessories.The goal is to show a clear understanding of GAN architecture and the training process, resulting in a generator model capable of creating novel fashion designs from random noise.

-Tech Stack:
+# Tech Stack:

 -Python